raspberrypilearning/build-a-webpage/en/step_5.md

 --- /task ---

-When you reflect about how you made your webpage, it will help you in your future projects.
+When you reflect on how you made your webpage, it will help you in your future projects.

 Answer the questions below.
 You can draw, write, type in a document, talk to someone, or answer the questions in your own creative way that works best for you.